 - A supportive structure that helps residents manage the tasks of daily life such as taking medications and practicing good self-care

-Although outcomes can vary from program to program, studies show that long-term residential programs lead to lasting change more often than outpatient settings.
+- Although outcomes vary from program to program, studies show that long-term residential programs lead to lasting change more often than outpatient settings.

 Short-term residential programs provide intense but comparatively brief treatment.
 These short-term programs were designed originally to treat alcohol addiction.
 But during the cocaine epidemic of the mid-1980s, many facilities began to treat other substance use disorders (SUDs).

 The original residential treatment model included a 3- to 6-week hospital-based inpatient treatment followed by extended outpatient therapy.
-This would include participation in self-help groups such as AA (Alcoholics Anonymous).
-After completing residential treatment programs, it is important for individuals to stay involved in outpatient treatment programs or aftercare programs.
+This would consist of participation in self-help groups such as AA (Alcoholics Anonymous).
+After completing residential treatment programs, individuals must stay involved in outpatient treatment programs or aftercare programs.
 These programs help reduce the risk of relapse after leaving the residential setting.

 Residential centers typically provide a variety of evidence-based therapeutic approaches as part of the treatment process.
-A combination of therapies (group and individual) are often strengthened by family therapy sessions.
-This helps promote the healing process after treatment.
+Family therapy sessions often strengthen a combination of therapy (group and individual), which helps promote the healing process and mental health of the client and the family after treatment.

-The approach of the treatment center may differ, based on the issues being treated, and the people providing the services.
-However, these are the common therapies used in treatment:
+The approach of the treatment center may differ based on the issues being treated and the people providing the services.
+However, these are the standard therapies used in treatment: